 Opioids and opiates are both chemically related and interact with opioid receptors on nerve cells in the body and brain.
 Opioid pain relievers are generally safe when taken for a short time and as prescribed by a doctor, but because they produce euphoria in addition to pain relief, they can be misused (taken in a different way or in a larger quantity than prescribed, or taken without a doctor’s prescription).
 Regular use—even as prescribed by a doctor—can lead to dependence and addiction and, when misused or used in combination with other substances, opioid pain relievers can lead to overdose incidents and deaths.

 Although opioids are technically categorized under the term narcotic, due to the negative association the term “narcotic” has with illegal drugs, it has fallen out of use in medical settings.
 The narcotic definition pertains to an agent that produces insensibility or narcosis.
 When thinking about these terms broadly, you can think of opiates as being a subclass of opioids, and opioids as a subclass of narcotics.

 No matter how these prescription painkillers are classified as, or how it was created, it’s important to speak with a healthcare provider and understand their effects before taking them as an estimated 1.9 million Americans have become addicted to opioid painkillers.
 It is shocking to know that Americans take an estimated 80% of the world’s opioid painkiller supply.

-If you or a loved need help for opioid addiction, Florida Center for Recovery in Saint Lucie County offers comprehensive treatment through and all-inclusive inpatient detox.
+If you or a loved need help with opioid addiction, Florida Center for Recovery in Saint Lucie County offers comprehensive treatment through an all-inclusive inpatient detox.

 To learn more contact our admissions office at: 800-851-3291 from 8:00 am to midnight.